 - Law Clerk in the Federal Energy Regulatory Commission’s Office of Administrative Law Judges and Dispute Resolution.

 - District of Columbia

 Andrew also maintains an active pro bono practice.
-Andrew was first chair in fully-litigated proceeding before the District of Columbia Office of Administrative Hearings, and has represented clients in appeals before the United States Social Security Administration.
+Andrew was first chair in a fully-litigated proceeding before the District of Columbia Office of Administrative Hearings, and has represented clients in appeals before the United States Social Security Administration.

 Prior to joining the firm, Andrew was an associate in the energy groups of two large international law firms in Washington, D.C.
 Andrew also served as an Attorney-Adviser to four administrative law judges at FERC.
-In that role, he drafted orders, notices, and initial decisions, and also assisted in conducting settlement and hearing proceedings in complex electricity, natural gas, oil pipeline and renewable energy cases.
+In that role, he drafted orders, notices, and initial decisions, and also assisted in conducting settlement and hearing proceedings in complex electricity, oil, natural gas pipeline and renewable energy cases.
 Additionally, he worked in FERC's Office of Energy Market Regulation, where he focused on electricity matters in the western United States, particularly in California.

 - Law360, November 7, 2018